 - Eat Healthy and Well

 Eat healthy and well so as to support your late growth spurt.
-Do not eat junk food and eat well balanced diet.
+Do not eat junk food and eat a well-balanced diet.
 Vitamin D and calcium intake is important during this period.

 - Drink Plenty Water